Have questions about Pluralsight before you make a decision?

 Accounts are personal to the learner using them and cannot be shared or re-used.
 A learner who has an account can be invited to your business plan, and bring their viewing history to the plan.

-Pluralsight is the technology learning platform.
-The platform experience includes skill assessments, thousands of courses and curated paths to create an interactive, personalized learning experience.
+Pluralsight is the technology skills platform.
+The Pluralsight skills experience includes skill assessments, thousands of courses and curated paths to create an interactive, personalized learning experience.

 Click here to see our Professional Services offerings, including LMS integration.

-We have an academic sales team who can provide quotes for academic pricing.
+We have an academic sales team who can provide quotes for college-level pricing.
 To get a better understanding of pricing for schools and school systems, please fill out this form.

 Tip: If you are not continuing with a paid business plan after your pilot, please remove all members of the plan.
 If you do not do this, each user will be restricted from joining other business plans or signing up for individual subscriptions.

-We have 6,500+ courses and more added daily in these top technologies:
+We have thousands of expert-led courses and more added daily, in these top technologies:

 - IT ops, including Windows Server, Docker, Oracle, Cisco, Linux, VMware, CompTIA, MCSE and SharePoint.